Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-digraphIn_ - (required) a reference to a previously-constructed and initialized DirectedGraph object.
+- digraphIn_ (required): a reference to a previously-constructed and initialized DirectedGraph object.

 **Return:**